USharp/mini-Engine/README.md

 >10 commands, 100 lines of code, 1000 possibilities.

-- Requires Python 3.8 or higher
+- Python 3.8 or higher is required
-- Requires PyGame 2.6.1 or higher
+- PyGame 2.6.1 or higher is required

 The engine does not require cramming for 1000 years.
 However, the complexity of the project will depend only on its scale.

 ---

 ## Important!
->The engine provides only input / output in basic functionality.
+>The engine provides only input/output in basic functionality.
 >You will have to write most of the things yourself.
 >But that's the point!
 You understand your game at the lowest level.

-## 1. Initialization, and first steps.
+## 1. Initialization and first steps.
 The very first thing you need to do is, of course, import the library.
 ```python
 import mini_engine as mini # "as" optional